 Most of us have heard of Bitcoin.
 Few of us understand what makes it tick.
 The open blockchain technology behind Bitcoin is changing the world, however the ideas driving these changes aren’t the easiest to understand.
-The Bitcoin Executor will be a cinematic educational feature film that aims to use the power of storytelling to help viewers wrap their heads around this exciting new digital landscape.
-Our goal is to increase objective awareness and decrease FUD through an entertaining alternative method of learning.
-We have a completed script with an estimated run time of ninety minutes that we would like to finance for production.
+The Bitcoin Executor will be a feature film that aims to tell a good story and provide viewers with a satisfying cinematic experience while seamlessly introducing them to the basic concepts surrounding Bitcoin.